mattyoung101/omicron/README.md

 ## License
 This code is currently proprietary and confidential to Brisbane Boys' College and Team Omicron.
 No redistribution or use outside of our team is permitted.

-_At some point, the code may be re-licensed under the BSD 3-Clause/4-Clause or the MPL 2.0._
+_If we are allowed to, the code will be made available under a permissive open source license once our competition is done._

 ## Libraries and licenses
 - [ESP-IDF](https://github.com/espressif/esp-idf/): Apache 2 license